PatrickEifler/kickoff/learn/use.md

 next:
  - title: Get Kickoff
-   body: Want to use `git pull`, `yo kickoff` or just download a zip.
-Find out how to get your hands on Kickoff here
+   body: Find out how to get your hands on Kickoff here.
    link: get.html
  - title: Understanding Grunt
-   body: Once you have downloaded Kickoff, it will need to be setup.
-Have a look at our Grunt docs here.
+   body: We’ll take you through some Grunt basics and explain how Kickoff is configured to use it.
    link: grunt.html
 ---